MIS Bunion. Minimally Invasive Bunion Surgery

 MIS, Minimally invasive or keyhole surgery for forefoot problems.

-Now available for selected cases at our clinics at BMI Hospitals.
+Now available for selected cases at our clinics at selected hospitals.

 Including Minimally Invasive Bunion Surgery.
 (MICA)